PrabodhPandit/Bank-Loan-Case-Study/README.md

 Business Understanding:

 The loan providing companies find it hard to give loans to the people due to their insufficient or non-existent credit history.
 Because of that, some consumers use it as their advantage by becoming a defaulter.
-Suppose you work for a consumer finance company which specialises in lending various types of loans to urban customers.
-You have to use EDA to analyse the patterns present in the data.
+Our job is to use EDA to analyse the patterns present in the data and present our findings to the consumer finance company / bank which specialises in lending various types of loans to urban customers.
 This will ensure that the applicants capable of repaying the loan are not rejected.

 When the company receives a loan application, the company has to decide for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision: